Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Mathematical Modeling AMoD Systems

 \subsection{Queueing-theoretic models}

 Queueing theory provides a mathematical framework for analyzing waiting lines and service systems.
-In the context of \gls{abk:amod}, queueing-theoretic models typically represent trip requests as stochastic arrival processes acting as servers, with vehicles being served when they pick up passengers.
-Locations in the network are modeled as queues, and system dynamics are described by the flow of vehicles and passengers between them\cite{zhang2018analysis, zhang2016control}.
+In \gls{abk:amod}, queueing-theoretic models typically represent trip requests as stochastic arrival processes with vehicles picking up passengers.
+Network locations are modeled as queues, and system dynamics are described by the flow of vehicles and passengers between them~\cite{zhang2018analysis,zhang2016control}.